awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 * [Findbugs ★363](https://github.com/findbugsproject/findbugs) - FindBugs is a program to find bugs in Java programs.
 It looks for patterns are likely to be errors.
 * [HuntBugs ★264](https://github.com/amaembo/huntbugs) - Bytecode static analyzer tool based on Procyon Compiler Tools aimed to supersede FindBugs.
 * [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) - Checks dependencies for known, publicly disclosed, vulnerabilities.
+* [Hopper ★32 ⏳1Y](https://github.com/cuplv/hopper) - A static analysis tool written in scala for languages that run on JVM

 ## JavaScript